 12. Select a random sample of the source documents for accumulating passenger miles traveled data and determine that the data are complete (all required data are recorded) and that the computations are accurate.
 Select a random sample of the accumulation periods and re-compute the accumulations for each of the selected periods.
-List the accumulations periods that were tested.
+List the accumulation periods that were tested.
 Test the arithmetical accuracy of the summary.

 We determined in Procedure 10 that the Metropolitan Council is eligible to conduct statistical sampling to estimate passenger miles traveled data every third year.
-We determined the extent the Metropolitan Council followed the stated sampling procedures for demand response, motor bus, and vanpool modes in Procedure 11 for the 2017 sampling year, which was the most recent sampling year.
+We determined the extent the Metropolitan Council followed the stated sampling procedures for motor bus and vanpool modes in Procedure 11 for the 2017 sampling year, which was the most recent sampling year.
 We selected a sample for each mode using a random number generator.
-The sample sizes selected were 11 for vanpool, 26 for motor bus, and 16 for demand response.
+The sample sizes selected were 11 for vanpool and 26 for motor bus.

-We documented omissions and data entry errors in electronic spreadsheets used to compile passenger miles traveled data, as follows:
+During testing of the 2017 sampling, we documented omissions and data entry errors in electronic spreadsheets used to compile passenger miles traveled data, as follows:

-- The passenger count for one vanpool route was entered incorrectly on the spreadsheets used by the Metropolitan Council to accumulate sampling results, which resulted in the incorrect calculation of passenger miles traveled. - Two motor bus routes were not included on the spreadsheets used by the Metropolitan Council to accumulate sampling results. - Three demand response routes' odometer readings were entered incorrectly on the Sampling Results Spreadsheet, which resulted in incorrect calculation of miles traveled and passenger miles traveled.
+- The passenger count for one vanpool route was entered incorrectly on the spreadsheets used by the Metropolitan Council to accumulate sampling results, which resulted in the incorrect calculation of passenger miles traveled. - Two motor bus routes were not included on the spreadsheets used by the Metropolitan Council to accumulate sampling results.